jamesherriott1/Starkey-Martial-Arts/README.md

 I've moved the h2 inside the form section and removed the trailing slashes and retested the code and there are no errors found.

+I added the code for the submit button on line 45 to 47 and again got the message about th h2 - h6. this time I changed the section to a div instead of adding a h element and retested the code.
+No errors to report.